msaf9/msaf9/README.md

 <!--Preface-->
 > <p style="text-align:justify">My name is <a href="https://www.linkedin.com/in/sahilafridfarookhi/">Sahil</a> 😄 (Fun fact about this part of my name: the name Sahil has derived from Arabic during the Mughal era, which means Guide, Riverbank, shore, etc.).</p>
-> <p style="text-align:justify">I am a Full-stack developer 💻 at an MNC in India [🇮🇳].
+> <p style="text-align:justify">I am a Senior Software Engineer 💻 at an MNC in India [🇮🇳].
 I work on large & medium scale enterprise web applications using different frameworks.<p>
 > <p style="text-align:justify">I have a good sense of feeling that my lines of code help our clients put smiles on a hundred thousand or more faces every day by delivering their promise.</p>
 > <p style="text-align:justify">I love to read books 📚 and articles, listen to podcasts, and watch soccer ⚽ (Ardent Leo Messi and FC Barcelona fan) & Cricket 🏏.</p>